Lukasz17git/maraj/README.md

   - { a: { b: {"c.d": ... } } }
   - { a: { b: {"c": { d: ... } } } }

+  It can still work with dot-paths keys containing an object or array, however the paths targeting nested properties in this key are forbiden.
+For example having the following object { a: { "b.c": { d: ... } } } you can use the path "a" and "a.b.c", but you cant use "a.b.c.d", this path will create a new property "b" inside "a", then "c" and lastly "d" resulting in the following object { a: { "b.c": { d: ... } }, b: { c: { d: ... } } }

 - In "extendableUpdate", **numbers** inside path will **always** create a mutable **array** if the array/object doesnt exist beforehand.
 If you want an object/tuple/readonlyArray instead of an array, add it beforehand as type.

 ```ts